Dark-Alex-17/managarr/README.md

 **Note:** If you run into errors using relative file paths when mounting the volume with the configuration file, try using an absolute path.

 ### Homebrew (Mac and Linux)
-To install Managarr from Homebrew, install the Managarr tap and then you'll be able to install Managarr:
+To install Managarr from Homebrew, install the Managarr tap.
+Then you'll be able to install Managarr:

 ```shell
 brew tap Dark-Alex-17/managarr